workflowy

 Workflowy appears very simple, but it’s a highly sophisticated app.

 Honestly, at first, I didn’t think this outline format was anything special.
 Because almost every app out there converts ‘* with spaces’ into a list, making it usable.
 The WordPress platform I’m currently using naturally supports this feature as well.
 So I thought there was no unique merit to Workflowy.
-Of course, if manually adding bullets is tedious for you, you might find it useful…
+Of course, if you find it tedious to manually add bullets, you might find it useful…

 As simple as Workflowy is, its speed is fast, and its characteristics as an outliner have become a sort of personality.